StorkST/CoreRussianVerbs/README.md

   * Aspect pairs (imperative / perfective)

+  * Irregularity of the verb

   * Belonging to conjugation groups<br>
     1st or 2nd conjugation group.<br>
     Suffixes as defined by [ressources from the Cornell University](https://russian.cornell.edu/verbs/irgLinks.htm).

-  * Any other metadata that could be suggested and be relevant
+  * And any other metadata that could be relevant

 > April 2020: Be warned that material is given as is and may contains mistakes or not be complete.
 For example: